Pakistan Muslim League (N): Panama papers case and its implications

 Stemming from the JIT investigation, and based on NAB's investigations, the court sentenced Nawaz Sharif to 10 years of imprisonment in relation to the Avenfield Apartments case.
 The sentence also extended to his daughter Maryum Nawaz, and Son-in-Law Retired Captain Safdar, who were given 7 years and 1 year imprisonment respectively.
 On 29 September 2022, a Pakistani court quashed the conviction of Maryam Nawaz, the daughter of former prime minister Nawaz Sharif, in a corruption case that had seen her sentenced to seven years in jail.
 A two-judge panel found there was no evidence to prove the prosecution case that Maryam Nawaz abetted any corruption in buying high-end apartments in London.

 In the following election, PMLN suffered a massive blow due to these corruptions charges, with a net loss of 24.35%.
 PMLN blamed this primarily on alleged vote rigging and administrative malpractices.
-However, Election Commission of Pakistan (ECP) outright rejected such reports and stated that the elections were conducted fair and free.
+However, the Election Commission of Pakistan (ECP) outright rejected such reports and stated that the elections were conducted fair and free.
 The European Union Election Observation Mission said that no rigging had been found during the election, and polling was termed to be "transparent".

+In a hearing presided over by a division bench consisting of Islamabad High Court (IHC) Chief Justice Aamir Farooq and Justice Miangul Hasan Aurangzeb, appeals filed by Nawaz Sharif against his sentence in the Avenfield and Al-Azizia Steel Mills cases were considered.
+The result of the proceedings was the acquittal of PML-N leader Nawaz Sharif by the Islamabad High Court (IHC) on 29 November 2023 from the charges pertaining to the Avenfield Apartments references.